ABOUT THE CONDITION

 How does the ear work?

-The ear consists of the outer, middle and inner ear.
+The ear is made up of the outer, middle and inner ear.
 Sound travels through the outer ear and reaches the eardrum, causing it to vibrate.
-The vibration is then transmitted through three tiny bones (called ossicles) in the middle ear.
-The vibration then enters the inner ear where the nerve cells are.
-The nerve cells within the inner ear are stimulated to produce nerve signals.
-These nerve signals are carried to the brain, where they are interpreted as sound.
+The vibration is transmitted through three tiny bones (the malleus, incus and stapes) in the middle ear.
+The vibration then enters the inner ear, where nerve cells produce signals that are carried to the brain, where they are interpreted as sound.
+See figure 1 for the anatomy of the ear.

 Figure 1.
 Anatomy of the ear (*)

-A hole in the eardrum is known as a ‘perforation’.
-It can be caused by infection or injury to the eardrum.
-It can be small, medium-sized or large enough to involve the entire eardrum.
+They can be caused by an infection or injury to the eardrum, and can be small, medium-sized or large enough to affect the entire eardrum.

 What problems can develop with a hole in the eardrum?